segem001/Neighborhood-watch-app/README.md

 ## Setup/Installation requirements
 1.Clone https://neighborsagemapp.herokuapp.com/

-2. Activate virtual environment using python3.8 as default handler virtualenv -p /usr/bin/python3.8 venv && source venv/bin/activate
+2. Activate virtual environment using python3.8
+   source venv/bin/activate

-3. Install dependancies that will create an environment for the app to run pip3 install -r requirements.txt
+4. Install dependencies that will create an environment for the app to run *pip3 install -r requirements.txt

 ## Prerequisite